Configure Ceph Shared File System (CephFS)#

 In the

-section, specify parameters according to CephFS specification.
-For example:spec: sharedFilesystem: cephFS: - name: cephfs-store dataPools: - name: cephfs-pool-1 deviceClass: hdd replicated: size: 3 failureDomain: host metadataPool: deviceClass: nvme replicated: size: 3 failureDomain: host metadataServer: activeCount: 1 activeStandby: false
+sharedFilesystemsection, specify parameters according to CephFS specification.
+For example:spec: sharedFilesystem: cephFS: - name: cephfs-store dataPools: - name: cephfs-pool-1 deviceClass: hdd replicated: size: 3 failureDomain: host metadataPool: deviceClass: nvme replicated: size: 3 failureDomain: host metadataServer: activeCount: 1 activeStandby: false -

 Define the